 As the pathogen devours soluble products from the cell, various symptoms start appearing.

 So, these are the successive steps of disease development by a pathogen.
-The science of plant pathology deals with these steps and always try to find a way to stop the cycle so that the disease is not spread further.
+The science of plant pathology deals with these steps and always try to find a way to stop the cycle so that the disease can not spread further.